vss365today/server/README.md

 1. Run `./build-containers.sh` to create a fresh build of all component containers, or manually rebuild just the containers needed.

-1. Run `docker-compose down && docker-compose up -d` to restart the entire stack.
+1. To restart the entire stack, run `docker-compose down && docker-compose up -d`

-TODO Does this need to change?
+1. To restart an individual component, run `docker-compose down && docker-compose up -d <component_name>`

 1. You will want to occasionally run `docker system prune -f` to remove all old container images.

 ### Server configuration update deployment